Skip to content

 • search

 Over four decades of filmmaking, we’ve had the honor of interviewing visionary Indigenous leaders, scholars and activists who offer soulful words on the kinship of humans and nature, the profound importance of protecting sacred places, and pathways toward global healing and reconciliation.
 In the editing process, we used many 30-second gems but left most of those interviews on the cutting room floor—until now!
-The Sacred Land Audio Archive brings you extended interviews with some of our world’s most insightful thinkers.
+The Sacred Land Speaks Audio Archive brings you extended interviews with some of our world’s most insightful thinkers.
+Sign up for new episodes by subscribing to our podcast Sacred Land Speaks.

 Barry Lopez – Part One